Light Weight Deflectometer (LWD) Zorn ZFG 3000 Overview

 - Using extensions to the ZFG 3000, dynamic CBR (California Bearing Ratio) can be measured in-situ in the field and also laboratory CBR in a cylinder can be simulated.

-Applications for this non destructive method for compaction control testing include flexible pavements, unsealed roads and mine access roads, tunnels, railway track beds, airport runway and taxiways, hard standing areas, dam construction, canal building, embankments, mobile crane and piling rig foot standing pads (outriggers), building foundations, wind farms, pipe laying and tank farms.
+Applications for this non destructive method for compaction control testing include flexible pavements, unsealed roads and mine access roads, tunnels, railway track beds, airport runway and taxiways, hard standing areas, dam construction, canal building, embankments, temporary works platforms (e.g. for mobile crane pads and piling rig foot standing pads (outriggers)), building foundations, wind farms, pipe laying and tank farms.

-Traditionally the load-carrying capacity of soils is determined by strength tests, such as California Bearing Ratio (CBR) and the static plate bearing test (DIN 18134; similar to BS1377; ASTM D1195, D1196).
-An improvement on these tests is the dynamic load plate test known as the Light Weight Deflectometer (LWD).
-The Light Weight Deflectometer (ZFG 3000) is a mobile device designed for compaction control and has been approved by ASTM E2835-11 (2015) Standard Test Method for Measuring Deflections using a Portable Impulse Plate Load Test Device and the German Road and Transport Research Association under TPBF-STB Part B8.3_97.
+The Light Weight Deflectometer (ZFG 3000) is a portable device designed for compaction control and has been approved by ASTM E2835-11 (2015) Standard Test Method for Measuring Deflections using a Portable Impulse Plate Load Test Device and the German Road and Transport Research Association under TPBF-STB Part B8.3_97.